 - cigarette smoking

 Your doctor will rule out anything serious by having you undergo tests such as x-rays of your digestive system, blood tests, or even an upper endoscopy, which uses a camera to see inside the upper portion of your digestive tract.
 Once a serious condition is ruled out, there is little that your doctor can do except providing you with a list of things to avoid, such as coffee, carbonated beverages, and alcohol.
 You may be prescribed over-the-counter antacids or medications that reduce acid production, although these sometimes carry with them side effects and often provide only temporary relief.

 Natural medicine such as acupuncture and Traditional Chinese Medicine (TCM) can be very helpful with indigestion.
 Your TCM practitioner will have a variety of means of providing you with relief, which can be accomplished naturally and without side effects.
 Results can often last a long time, if not permanently.

-Holistic nutritional counselling can help you look at your current eating habits, and set out for you a new, healthier way of treating your digestive system.
+Naturopathic medicine can help you look at your current eating habits, and set out for you a new, healthier way of treating your digestive system.

 Contact us for a FREE consultation on how natural therapy can help you prevent and manage your symptoms of indigestion.